msftsandeep/LTS/README.md

 period of 18 months from the date it enters LTS coverage.
 Following those 18 months of active support, the major version will transition into "maintenance" mode for 12 additional months.

+The exact date that a release stream will be moved to LTS, moved between LTS modes, or deprecated will will be chosen no later than the first day of the month it is to be changed with no less than 14 days notice.

 Given this schedule, there will be no more than two active LTS releases at any given time, overlapping for a maximum period of six months.